 - Print out on paper any program(s) you write and turn them in. - Electronically submit the output files containing topological orderings.
 Remember that the output file for <FILENAME>.in should be named <FILENAME>.out.
-Special note: although you should be able to turn in output files for tiny, small, and med via Moodle, the output files for big will be too big (around 6 MB)!
-If you want to submit big output files, you can turn them in to me on a USB flash drive (if you need one, there are a bunch of random old ones sitting in the robotics lab across from my office).

 Grading scheme Each input graph is worth a certain number of points as follows: